 I have realized that nursing is the perfect profession because nurses are the people who never stop caring and are always there to help, which comes naturally to me.
 My ultimate dream is to have a job that I genuinely enjoy, enabling me to help people get well when they are sick and protect their physical and emotional health.
 I especially look forward to researching preventative medicine and how to reduce infections that result from surgery.
 I find disorders resulting from surgery very interesting because my mother and grandmother have suffered from nasty post-surgery infections.

 Becoming a registered nurse with a Masters's degree will enable me to achieve my goal.
 I see nursing as an extraordinary profession requiring a lot of intelligence and heart.
 IMy long-term goal is to become a community health educator and help underprivileged families.
 Since I am from a disadvantaged group of hardworking people who have struggled to have anything in life, I am empathetic to the needs of minority groups and those who have modest economic resources.
 I also look forward to volunteering as a nurse, doing my small part in helping health care in devastated areas of the Developing World.

-One of my favorite expression is that “gifted leadership occurs where heart and soul meet, allowing the leader to soar.”Both my heart and my mind agree that nursing is truly the right job for me.
-I whole-heartedly want to pursue my dream and I will work as hard as I can to succeed, giving my all to your program.
+One of my favorite expressions is that “gifted leadership occurs where heart and soul meet, allowing the leader to soar.”
+My heart tells me that nursing is genuinely the right job for me.
+I wholeheartedly want to pursue my dream and will work as hard as possible to succeed, giving my all to your program.
 I want to be an excellent example for the young women of future generations that nothing can stop a person from pursuing their dreams when heart and mind work together for the long term.
 I want to thank you for considering my application to your program.